Frequently Asked Questions

 Q. Why is there a charge for entry into some exhibitions?

 A. The cost of bringing exhibitions from interstate or overseas is supported by revenue generating programs (entry fees, functions, etc) and sponsorship.
-In turn, this income supports the Art Gallery of Western Australia's ability to present a diverse range of exhibitions.
+In turn, this income supports The Art Gallery of Western Australia's ability to present a diverse range of exhibitions.

 Q. Why is the Gallery closed on Tuesdays?